-- review the quarterly reports submitted to it by the internal audit unit. - review the municipality's performance management system and make recommendations in this regard to the council of that municipality.
+- by review the quarterly reports submitted to it by the internal audit unit. - review the municipality's performance management system and make recommendations in this regard to the council of that municipality.

-- > assess whether the performance indicators are sufficient. - at least twice during a financial year submit an audit report to the municipal council.
+- ✤ assess whether the performance indicators are sufficient. - the municipal council.